11 Storage Ideas That Will Transform Your Closet

 Clothing Storage Solutions: Utilize Unseen Floor Space

-Use under-the-bed boxes to store lesser-worn items, like seasonal clothing or shoes.
-Keep spare sheets and bedding under guest beds.
+Use under-the-bed storage boxes to store lesser-worn items, like seasonal clothing or shoes.
+Keep spare sheets and bedding under guest beds (Here are a few tips on how to properly store your bedding).
 If your bedroom is carpeted, look for storage boxes on wheels to make access easier.

 If the sides of your closet are deeper than the door opening, it can be hard to see and reach hanging clothes in the very back.
 Instead, build perpendicular shelving or hang rods to maximize the space.
 Store bulky items like sweaters on the shelves and hang lesser-worn clothing like formal wear on the rods.